dermatologist/dhti/README.md

 ### 🚀 Start the container with the new elixir (Optional, you can do it after the next two steps)
 `dhti-cli docker -u`

-### 🔄  (Optional) While developing you can copy the dist folder to a running container for testing (provided there are no changes in dependencies)
+### 🔄  (Optional) While developing you can copy the app folder to a running container for testing (provided there are no changes in dependencies)
 `dhti-cli elixir dev -d ../dhti-elixir-template -n dhti-elixir-template -c dhti-langserve-1`